bwynn/expansions/content/posts/deploying-this-site.md

 The hope and goal for this blog is to provide a positive reinforcement chamber to visit to help both you and me remember that if we don't give up, we'll eventually get there.
 Persistence is one of the key attributes that help me grow as a developer.
 We WILL find the answer.
 An answer.
 Any answer.
+Make it work first, then make it nice.

 ### Issues switching DNS proxies/redirects.
 My domain is hosted through [google domains](https://domains.google.com) - I had